-At first you might think writing a morning gratitude list is just another task for your To Do list.
+At first you might consider writing a morning gratitude list is just another task for your To Do list.
 That is, if you even remember doing it at all!
-I used to think like this until I tried it myself.
+To be honest, I used to think like this until I tried it myself and discovered the benefits.

-Now I realise that five minutes spent writing my list first thing in morning, before the rest of the house wakes up, is probably one of the best things I can do to set myself up for the day ahead.
+Now I realise that just five minutes spent writing my list, as part of my regular morning routine is probably one of the best things I can do to set myself up for the day ahead.

 Here are some of the benefits I’ve discovered…

 1. It’s difficult to have a bad day

 I soon found that it was really difficult to have a bad day when I’d started that day off writing how lucky I was!
 Whenever I could feel myself getting grumpy, frustrated, upset, worried, overwhelmed, annoyed or just plain worn out, thinking of all the good things in my life helped me overcome these feelings instead of wallowing throughout the day.

-Yes, I might temporarily be feeling one or more of these emotions, but I knew it was temporary.
+Yes, I might temporarily be feeling one or more of these difficult emotions, but I knew it was temporary.
 It was just a natural human reaction to whatever was going on around me at that moment in time.
 It didn’t necessarily mean that everything in my life was going wrong.
 Instead I began to accept those feelings and understand they were just a signal that something was out of alignment.
 Ongoing feelings needed addressing in some way.